 Methotrexate reduces the replication of harmful cells and helps to reduce inflammation.
 It works by reducing folic acid levels in the body, which can lead to side effects, such as nausea, vomiting, and stomach pain.

-A person taking the medication for rheumatoid arthritis (RA) can take a folic acid supplement to help reduce these unwanted side effects.
+A person taking the medication for rheumatoid arthritis (RA) takes a folic acid supplement to help reduce these unwanted side effects.
 The body needs folic acid to maintain a healthy gastrointestinal (GI) tract, support liver function, and promote healthy bones and hair.

 Doctors do not know all the ways that methotrexate works to reduce RA symptoms.
-According to the Food and Drug Administration (FDA) drug information document, methotrexate might affect immune system function, reducing the body’s immune response that causes RA symptoms.
+According to the Food and Drug Administration (FDA), methotrexate affects immune system function, reducing the body’s immune response that contributes to RA symptoms.

 Some people will take the folic acid supplement 24 hours after taking a methotrexate dose.

 Because methotrexate also depletes folic acid levels, it can cause a variety of side effects, including:

 Taking a folic acid supplement can reduce the risk of these side effects.